austin-weeks/Hyrule-Compendium/README.md

 # Pacer Code Test

 ### Hey Pacer folks 👋!
-I created this app over the weekend and got a bit carried away, and probably put a bit more time than is expected into its development.
-Nevertheless I had a lot of fun making it!
+I created this app over the weekend and got a bit carried away :) I had a lot of fun with this project!

 Thanks again for considering me for this position!